cdepillabout/purescript-example-project-using-pulp/README.md

 $ node_modules/.bin/bower install
 ```

-This reads the dependencies from `bower.json` and installs them.
+This reads the dependencies from `bower.json` and installs them to the
+`bower_components/` directory.

 ## Building the code